civicrm/civicrm-buildkit/README.md

-# civicrm-project (experimental)
+# civicrm-buildkit (experimental)

-civicrm-project is a collection of tools and scripts preparing a useful CiviCRM development environment.
+civicrm-buildkit is a collection of tools and scripts preparing a useful CiviCRM development environment.

 ## Requirements